 The purpose of your web form informs what type you should use, as well as which questions to ask and how you should format your responses.

 Here are some common types of web forms to consider.
-(We will review examples of each of these types of web forms shortly.)
+(I will review examples of each of these types of web forms shortly.)

 Contact Form

-Contact forms let your leads ask your business a question, voice a concern, or even explain their need for a refund.
-These web forms typically contain fields that require leads to list their name, contact information, and order number.
+Other contact forms let your leads ask your business a question, voice a concern, or even explain their need for a refund.
+These web forms typically contain fields that require leads to list their name, contact information, and other details, such as an order number.
 They may also have a drop-down or text-entry field for leads to explain their reason for reaching out and their preferred method of contact.

 Lead Generation Form